 My husband bought these currants and when I saw them in the fridge I thought they were just adorable, they look like little jewels to me.
 So I thought to myself I have to bake or do something with them, they are too cute.
 My husband has been putting them in salads and they are just delicious in salads, but I’ve never baked anything with currants before, so I wanted to give it a try.

 What to bake though?
-Being the practical person that I am, ahem, I though about some scones, because at least I could take these to work with me in the morning and have them for breakfast.
+Being the practical person that I am, ahem, I thought about some scones, because at least I could take these to work with me in the morning and have them for breakfast.

 Perfect idea.
 I wasn’t sure you can make currant scones, but they close enough to blueberries so how different could they be.
 So I googled currant scones and found a recipe on Martha Stewart’s site for currant scones.
 Wonderful, except hers called for dried currants.
 Oh well, close enough.